4 Tips for Improving Your Work Life Balance

 You can read more about the impact of redundancy for companies in our redundancy guide.

-The key factor in handling redundancy is to put the situation in perspective and distinguish the issues of the organisation from your own problem.
+The key factor in handling redundancy is to put the event in perspective and distinguish the issues of the organisation from your own situation.
 This is a time to be self-aware and reflective.
 Look at your strengths and, in turn, evaluate your career direction in order to better inform your choices moving forward.
 Be mindful of initial responses such as bitterness, grievance and inadequacy.
 They are normal feelings but don’t let them get the better of you as they will hold you back and stifle the opportunities that may be available.

 Our consultants can assist you through this process, using a methodology that has been developed through over 35 years of consulting.
 This unique methodology in our approach moves through the four stages of exploration, connection, resolution, and action.